Monynha-Softwares/boteco.pt/README.md

 - **[docs/README.md](./docs/README.md)** - Technical documentation index
 - **[.github/copilot-instructions.md](./.github/copilot-instructions.md)** - Concise AI coding guidelines

+## Developer notes

+The repository includes a canonical generated file at `src/types/database.ts` with the TypeScript representation of the Supabase schema.

+If you modify the database schema (migrations), regenerate the types and run the build/tests before committing.
+See `docs/TYPES_GENERATION.md` for the exact commands.

 ## About

 **Boteco.pt** is developed and maintained by [Monynha Softwares](https://github.com/Monynha-Softwares).